 Classic Oatmeal Raisin Cookies just got a vegan makeover.
-I've turned these classic cookies into a vegan, gluten-free and oil-free version.
+I've turned these classic cookies into a vegan, gluten-free and oil-free version with just 8 ingredients.
 They are super fast to make too.
 No creaming of butter and sugar, no beating eggs, no multiple bowls.
 This is all just basically thrown into 1 bowl, into the oven to bake for 10 mins and boom, done.

-Everybody does butter and sugar in their cookies, it is typical and not hard to do at all, but these honestly taste better than those ones I grew up eating AND if they are healthier and taste better, then why not?!
+Everybody does butter and sugar in their cookies, it is standard and easy to do, but these honestly taste better than those ones I grew up eating AND if they are healthier and taste better, then why not?!

 These have a wonderful caramel-like flavor thanks to using roasted almond butter, maple syrup and a good dose of vanilla.
 I could not get over the flavor.
 Roasted has such a deeper sweeter flavor than raw almond butter.
 It's a no-brainer for baking in my opinion.